-Comparison between Data Intensive and Simulation Problems
+4.2 Comparison between Data Intensive and Simulation Problems

 We can use the Ogre analysis and the data analytics architectures to compare data intensive and simulation applications.
-There are some clear similarities with from table 4, “Pleasingly parallel” (8.1), BSP and SPMD common in both arenas.
-However the Classic MapReduce architecture (8.2) is a major big data paradigm but much less common in simulations with one example between the execution of multiple simulations (as in Quantum Monte Carlo) followed by a reduce operation to collect the results of different simulations.
-The Iterative Map-Collective architecture (8.3) is common in much Big Data analytics as in clustering where there is no local graph structure and the parallel algorithms involve large scale collectives but no point to point communication.
+There are some clear similarities with looking back at table 6, “Pleasingly parallel” (10.1), BSP and SPMD common in both arenas.
+However the Classic MapReduce architecture (10.2) is a major big data paradigm but much less common in simulations with one example between the execution of multiple simulations (as in Quantum Monte Carlo) followed by a reduce operation to collect the results of different simulations.
+The Iterative Map-Collective architecture (10.3) is common in much Big Data analytics as in clustering where there is no local graph structure and the parallel algorithms involve large scale collectives but no point to point communication.
 The same structure is seen in N-body (long range force) or other “all-pairs” simulations without the locality typical from discretizing differential operators.

-Many simulation problems have the Map-Communication (8.4) architecture with many smallish point-to-point messages coming from local interactions between points defining system to be simulated.
+Many simulation problems have the Map-Communication (10.4) architecture with many smallish point-to-point messages coming from local interactions between points defining system to be simulated.
 The importance of sparse data structures and algorithms is well understood in simulations and is seen in some Big Data problems such as PageRank, which calculates the leading eigenvector of the sparse matrix formed by internet site links.
 Other Big Data sparse data structures are seen in user-item ratings and bags of words problem.
 Most items are rated by few users and many documents contain a small fraction of the word vocabulary.
 However important data analytics involve full matrix algorithms and for example recent papers [] on a new Multi-Dimensional Scaling method use conjugate gradient solvers with full matrices as opposed to the new sparse conjugate gradient benchmark HPCG being developed for supercomputer (Top500) evaluations.